5argon/arkham-starter/arkham-starter-sveltekit/src/lib/md/divider-print.md

 You may use rounded corner punch on them and maybe sleeve to make them last longer.

-The printed size 93mm x 68mm can fit inside KMC Character Sleeve just right.
+The size 93mm x 68mm after cutting the bleed out can fit inside KMC Character Sleeve just right.
 The trick to get it in is using the corner of divider or small ruler to stretch open up the 2 entry corners of the sleeve a bit.
 If you can get both corners in at the same time, the rest will be easy.